davidgohel/officer/README.md

 Word documents
 --------------

-Function `read_docx` will read an initial Word document (an empty one by default) and let you modify its content later.
+The `read_docx()` function will read an initial Word document (an empty one by default) and let you modify its content later.

 The package provides functions to add R outputs into a Word document:

--   images: produce your plot in png or emf files and add them into the document; as a whole paragraph or inside a paragraph.
+-   images: produce your plot in png or emf files and add them into the document, as a whole paragraph or inside a paragraph.
 -   tables: add data.frames as tables, format is defined by the associated Word table style.
 -   text: add text as paragraphs or inside an existing paragraph, format is defined by the associated Word paragraph and text styles.
 -   field codes: add Word field codes inside paragraphs.
-Field codes is an old feature of MS Word to create calculated elements such as tables of content, automatic numbering and hyperlinks.
+Field codes is an old feature of MS Word to create calculated elements such as tables of contents, automatic numbering and hyperlinks.

-In a Word document, one can use cursor functions to reach the beginning of a document, its end or a particular paragraph containing a given text.
-This *cursor* concept has been implemented to make easier the post processing of files.
+In a Word document, one can use cursor functions to reach the beginning or end of a document, or a particular paragraph containing a given text.
+This *cursor* concept has been implemented to make the post processing of files easier.

-The file generation is performed with function `print`.
+File generation is performed with the `print` function.

 ### import Word document in a data.frame

-Function `docx_summary` read and import content of a Word document into a data.frame object.
+The function `docx_summary()` reads and imports content of a Word document into a tibble object.
 The function handles paragraphs, tables and section breaks.

 PowerPoint documents
 --------------------

-Function `read_pptx` will read an initial PowerPoint document (an empty one by default) and let you modify its content later.
+The function `read_pptx()` will read an initial PowerPoint document (an empty one by default) and let you modify its content later.

 The package provides functions to add R outputs into existing or new PowerPoint slides: